waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Rematch Opportunities
 - Hiker Anthony on Route 33 called for a battle.
 - Youngster Joey on Route 30 called for a rematch.
+- Sailor Huey at the Olivine Lighthouse called for a rematch.

 # Item Interaction Mechanics
 - To give an item to an overworld sprite (like the sick Miltank), I must interact with the sprite directly.
 Using the item from the PACK menu only works on my own POKéMON.